aefarrell/aefarrell.github.io/_posts/2020-11-20-butane_leak_example.md

 More often than not I've seen these simple tools implemented as excel spreadsheets -- which is fine, they do the job and everybody has excel on their computers -- however overly involved spreadsheets can be rather opaque, it's often not obvious what they are doing and what assumptions are being made in those calculations.
 So I am going to work through an example of how one could estimate the airborne quantity, and ultimately the consequences of, an example release of butane from a large storage sphere, while documenting the assumptions and models along the way.

-The primary references I am using are:
-+ *Guidelines for Consequence Analysis of Chemical Releases*, Center for Chemical Process Safety, American Institute of Chemical Engineers, New York, 1999
-+ *Guidelines for Use of Vapour Cloud Dispersion Models, 2nd Ed.*, Center for Chemical Process Safety, American Institute of Chemical Engineers, New York, 1996
-+ Woodward, John L., *Estimating the Flammable Mass of a Vapour Cloud*, Center for Chemical Process Safety, American Institute of Chemical Engineers, New York, 1998
-+ Johnson, D.W., Woodward, J.L, *RELEASE - A Model with Data to Predict Aerosol Rainout in Accidental Releases*, Center for Chemical Process Safety, American Institute of Chemical Engineers, New York, 1999

 ## The Scenario

 As a simple scenario suppose a leak from a butane storage sphere.
 These are a fairly common sight around refineries and facilities that process large quantities of hydrocarbons.
-This sphere is 40ft in diameter and operates under 250psig of pressure, containing primarily n-butane, which I will assume is entirely n-butane for simplicity[^1].
-As for the leak itself I am supposing a leak area equivalent to a 2in rupture[^2].
+This sphere is 40ft in diameter and operates under 250psig of pressure, containing primarily n-butane, which I will assume is entirely n-butane for simplicity[<sup>1</sup>](#fn-1).
+As for the leak itself I am supposing a leak area equivalent to a 2in rupture[<sup>2</sup>](#fn-2).
 The sphere doesn't sit directly on the ground, it is supported 10ft above a concrete pad which has a dyked area of 500ft².
-The leak itself at the bottom somewhere, suppose exactly at the bottom for simplicilty[^3].
+The leak itself at the bottom somewhere, suppose exactly at the bottom for simplicilty[<sup>3</sup>](#fn-3).
 Furthermore I am assuming the release occurs on a day with an ambient temperature of 25°C and that the tank contents and surroundings are at thermal equilibrium.

 **Key Assumptions**
 + Storage sphere with 40ft diameter